AbdelazizWael/ieee_nu/README.md

   python manage.py runserver
   ```

 Now your development server will run on [http://localhost:8000/](http://localhost:8000/).
-Use your api testing tool to test all the api endpoints
+Use your api testing tool to test all the api endpoints.

 To access the admin panel, stop the server using CTRL-C and type the following command: